haruka-takagi-datascience/haruka-takagi-datascience.github.io/README.md

 ## ABOUT ME
-I am an aspiring data scientist!
-I have experience working as a Machine Learning Engineer and have been on multiple academic finance research projects as a researcher.
-I am currently look for full-time oppurtunities for May 2023 in Toronto, Ontario, Canada as a data scientist, data analyst or financial analyst!
+Hello!
+I am Haruka Takagi, welcome to my data science portfolio.
+I am currently in my final year at the University of Toronto St George.
+In progress of attaining a Honours Bachelor of Science Degree with a Double Major in Statistics & Economics, and a Minor in Mathematics in May 2023.
+I have been a Dean's List Scholar at UofT for 2020 & 2021.
+And was granted the University of Toronto Excellence Award for Research in 2022.

+In industry, I have 1 year of experience working as a Machine Learning/Natural Language Processing Engineer at a AI Emotion Recognition company in Tokyo, Japan, as well as internship experience as an Analyst at Bloomberg L.P.
+In academia, I have 3 years of experience working as an Financial Data Analysitcs/ML/NLP Research assistant with 3 different university research projects with the University of Toronto Munk Shcool of Public Policy, Department of Management and Department of Finance.
+Currently, I am working on a research project with Professor Charles Martineau, Professor Pat Akey and Professor Vincent Gregoire as the only undergraduate Co-Author on a Finance working paper examining central bank communication by extracting agreement levels from FOMC transcripts using NLP methods.

+I am actively looking for Data Analyst, Data Scientist & Financial Analyst roles for May 2023 in Toronto, Ontario, Canada!
+Please feel free to reach out to me via email if you think I would be a great addition to your team!
+I'd be happy to hop on a video or phone call to talk about my experiences and projects on this portfolio.

 Resume/CV: [Haruka Takagi's Resume/CV](https://drive.google.com/file/d/1mM8XmrZHNA6VwIPC0UOvPcZ3EPfs_GVM/view?usp=sharing) <br />
 Linkedin: [https://www.linkedin.com/in/haruka-takagi/](https://www.linkedin.com/in/haruka-takagi/) <br />